pepegar/scala-course/docs/mdoc/basics1.md

 # Exercise 1.1

-Let's imagine a simple event sourced application.
+Let's imagine a simple event based application.
 We want to define some events that we can handle:

 - An user logs in